tektutor/openshift-tekton-feb-2022/Day1/README.md

 ## OpenShift Installation Options
-1. RedHat OpenShift Code Ready Containers (CRC) - used for learning purposes only
+1. RedHat OpenShift Code Ready Containers (CRC) - Ideal for self-learning purposes only
-2. RedHat OpenShift Developer Sandbox - used for learning purposes only
+2. RedHat OpenShift Developer Sandbox - ideal for self-learning purposes only
-3. Installer Provisioned Installation (IPI) - used for development & production
+3. Installer Provisioned Infrastructure (IPI) - Ideal for Development & Production
-4. User Provisioned Installation (UPI) - used for development & production
+4. User Provisioned Infrastructure (UPI) - Ideal for Development & Production

 ## Installing RedHat OpenShift Code Ready Containers (CRC)
 Please don't attempt this in our training lab as this may corrupt our OpenShift cluster.
 The instructions are captured here for your future reference, i.e in case you wish to try this at home post the training.